mingfang/terraform-provider-k8s/README.md

 - Uses the Kubernetes client-go library to dynamically discover available resources
 - Supports multiple versions of the same resource kinds, including aplha and beta versions
 - Supports the latest version of Kubernetes
+- Auto extract from live Kubernetes cluster and import as Terraform state
+- Convert Kubernetes manifests to Terraform files

 ## Requirements
 - Docker